raalarcon9705/jira-mcp/README.md

 - [x] Implemented fix
 - [x] Tested solution

-The issue has been resolved.`
+The issue has been resolved.`,
 });
 ```